Request Graduation on ACORN

 There may be an $80 fee to make any changes once the deadline has passed.

-- Request graduation after the deadline via email.
+- CLICK HERE TO EMAIL to request graduation after the deadline.
 Late requests will be considered only with extenuating circumstances.

-- Cancel your graduation request after the deadline via email.
+- CLICK HERE TO EMAIL to cancel your graduation request after the deadline.

 - Name changes received after the deadline cannot be processed until after the ceremony (no exceptions).
 A replacement diploma must be ordered through the Office of Convocation after your name change request has been completed.